 Robert Phelps started his artistic career by being a decorative painter at Disney, mainly painting interesting scenes and doing caricature work.
 He progressed onto becoming a Fine Artist, doing exhibitions since 1996.
 His subject matter is of vibrant and uniquely coloured figures, both portraits of humans and animals.

-I have decided to research into Robert Phelps as I felt his focus on animals and colour relates to my ideas for my project nicely and I could benefit from trying out his methods of applying paint onto a surface.
+I have decided to research Robert Phelps as I felt his focus on animals and colour relates to my ideas for my project nicely and I could benefit from trying out his methods of applying paint onto a surface.
 His works have an Expressionist or Fauvist style which I find interesting as I have researched these terms throughout art history and I could benefit by researching these further.

 I like the fact that Robert Phelps doesn’t limit himself to one type/group of animals and I feel that I should try to do studies of a range of animals rather than just farm animals although this will involve going to places like zoos to gain primary evidence which I will have to arrange in my free time.
 If I don’t have the time to do this, however, I can still learn from his techniques and unique style, particularly his interesting use of colour to benefit my work and push it further than just being a painting of a cute farm animal.

-https://www.youtube.com/shorts/EaFovmt0JUs – short video of Robert Phelps working on some paintings.
+https://www.youtube.com/shorts/EaFovmt0JUs – a short video of Robert Phelps working on some paintings.
 I decided to include this video as it shows that he likes to use his fingers to apply paint as well as brushes which I think is a really interesting method as it can add texture and make the artist literally a part of their work.
 I also found out through the description of the video that he likes to experiment with ‘alla prima painting’ which is a wet on wet paint technique that allows you to produce work in a spontaneous style without too much perfectionism.